devanshipatel026/tax-calculator/README.md

 Set up the repository

-Clone the repository\n
+Clone the repository

-Open the project in IntelliJ\n
+Open the project in IntelliJ

-Right click on pom.xml and select "Add as Maven Project" and install all required dependencies\n
+Right click on pom.xml and select "Add as Maven Project" and install all required dependencies